dhealy05/Hermes/README.md

 In the future, the ability to rate paid responses will likely be an interesting feature to A. incentivize quality responses and B. create a market for cold emailing.

-For this build, we are generating wallets using bitcoinjs-lib and getting TX data and broadcasting transactions via the Blockchain.Info API.
+For this build, we are generating wallets and transactions using bitcoinjs-lib and getting and broadcasting transactions via the Blockchain.Info API.
 Although this is an external server and central point of failure, we feel it is a worthwhile compromise while we wait for Blockstack.js to expose transaction generation (which is on the near term roadmap).
 The user experience will also likely be very much enhanced when the Hermes wallet is not different from the Blockstack wallet.
 Lastly, using Stacks